Born-Oppenheimer Potentials for $SU(3)$ Gauge Theory: Summary

 Our parameterization for a potential with B\nobreakdash-O quantum numbers $\Lambda_\eta^\epsilon$ consists of different analytic expressions below and above a matching radius $r_{\Lambda_\eta^\epsilon}$, with coefficients that are constrained by continuity and smoothness at the matching radius.
 The parameterizations below $r_{\Lambda_\eta^\epsilon}$ build in the constraints from BOEFT on the small-$r$ behavior of the $\Sigma_g^+$ potential in Eq.~\eqref{VSigmag+-smallr} and the hybrid potentials in Eq.~\eqref{VLambda-smallr}.
 The parameterizations above $r_{\Lambda_\eta^\epsilon}$ build in the stringy constraints on the large-$r$ behavior in Eq.~\eqref{V-larger}.

 Our parameterization for the B\nobreakdash-O potentials for pure $SU(3)$ gauge theory are chosen so that they can be easily be modified to take into account information on the potentials from QCD with light quarks.
 The parameters in the potentials are expressed as dimensionless parameters by multiplying them by the appropriate power of the Sommer scale $r_0$.
 The dimensionless parameters are given in Tables~\ref{tab:SigmagpPiu-params} and \ref{tab:Hybrid-params}.
+Note that our parameterization for the B-O potentials $\Lambda_\eta^\sigma$ can be improved further by including additional higher order terms below the matching radius $r_{\Lambda^\sigma_\eta}$.

 Our potentials above the matching radius are expressed in terms of the string potentials $V_N(r)$ in Eq.~\eqref{V-N}, which depend only on the tension $\sigma$.
 If the dimensionless string tension $r_0^2 \sigma$ is calculated accurately using lattice QCD, that value of $\sigma$ can be used in the parameterizations.
 Alternatively one can use a phenomenological value of $\sigma$ obtained by fitting bottomonium and charmonium energies to the spectra of energy levels in a model for the $\Sigma_g^+$ potential.